reservoirinvest/options/README.md

 - 'protecting' : Ticker position is covered with option but not protected and has option open orders to protect [pink]
 - 'perfecting' : Ticker position with open orders for covering and protecting, that are not in position yet [light-green]

-- 'unreaped' : A naked call or put option that doesn't have an open order to reap. [light-yellow]

 # NOTES
 1. Option expiries are wonky in SNP.
 Use `US/Central Standard` Time to fix the wonky CBOE option expiry dates.